3d N=2 Theories from Cluster Algebras: 3-manifolds

 Our capping procedure is closely related with the Heegaard decomposition of a 3-manifold, and its generalization.

 A Heegaard decomposition states that a closed 3-manifold $M$ has a decomposition of the form

-where $H_1$ and $H_2$ are the handlebodies\footnote{Colloquially they are the ``simplest'' 3-manifolds with boundary $\Sigma$ (Figure \ref{fig.tanglebody} (a)).
+where $H_1$ and $H_2$ are the handlebodies\footnote{Colloquially they are the ``simplest'' 3-manifolds with boundary $\Sigma$ (the left of Figure \ref{fig.tanglebody}).
 For example, the handlebody for the two-sphere $S^2$ is the three-dimensional ball $B^3$.} and $\varphi$ is an element of the mapping class group of $\Sigma_{g,0}$.

 The decomposition \eqref{Heegaard} could be represented as in Figure \ref{fig.Heegaard} (a).
 As the figure shows, the only effect of the handlebody should be to choose a specific element

 and we could evaluate the partition function by substituting these states in the in and out states \eqref{inphiout}.